-- 6.9.
-The offsite power supply should have adequate capacity and capability to power plant loads during all modes of the nuclear power plant's operation. - 6.10.
-Note that voltage levels on the grid might be different when the plant is shutdown. - 6.11.
+6.10.
+The offsite power supply should have adequate capacity and capability to power plant loads during all modes of the nuclear power plant's operation.

+6.11.
+Note that voltage levels on the grid might be different when the plant is shutdown.

+6.12.
 The transmission system is the source of power to the on-site power system.
 The transmission system is also a significant contributor to the defence in depth strategy of the plant's safety design.
 The means for safe shut down of a nuclear power plant during transients and accidents, as well as normal shutdown, are more flexible and more reliable if off-site power is available.
-Therefore, the power supply should have adequate capacity and capability. - 6.12.
-Off-site power should be supplied by two or more physically independent off-site supplies designed and located in order to minimize, to the extent practical, the likelihood of their simultaneous failure. - 6.13.
-The total number of transmission line connections to the electrical grid will depend on the capabilities of the entire grid and on the design of the nuclear power plant itself. - 6.14.
-In areas with high risk of pollution increased insulator length may be necessary to ensure that insulator contamination is not a threat of common cause failure of both off-site supplies. - 6.15.
+Therefore, the power supply should have adequate capacity and capability.

+6.13.
+Off-site power should be supplied by two or more physically independent off-site supplies designed and located in order to minimize, to the extent practical, the likelihood of their simultaneous failure.

+6.14.
+The total number of transmission line connections to the electrical grid will depend on the capabilities of the entire grid and on the design of the nuclear power plant itself.

+6.15.
+A single transmission line for each off-site power supply may be acceptable if the safety analysis report shows that this achieves the technical safety objectives as defined in SSR-2/1, Ref.
+[1].
+For example, single off-site power supply might be acceptable for reactor designs that employ passive engineered safety features.

+6.16.
 Nuclear power plants with a single transmission line might have a higher forced outage rate owing to line tripping.
 This should be considered particularly important in areas where the frequency of lightning strikes on the line is high.
-In such cases, the nuclear power plant may prematurely reach design thermal stress limits unless the plant is designed to withstand the effects of the forced outages or that measures are taken to reduce the number of forced outages, possibly by adding additional transmission lines and greater level of protection. - 6.16.
-A single transmission line for each off-site power supply may be acceptable if the safety analysis report shows that this achieves the technical safety objectives as defined in SSR-2/1, Ref.
-[1].
-For example, single off-site power supply might be acceptable for reactor designs that employ passive engineered safety features. - 6.17.
-As a minimum, each offsite power supply should have the capacity and capability to power all electrical loads required to mitigate the consequences of all design basis accident and anticipated operational occurrences. - 6.18.
+In such cases, the nuclear power plant may prematurely reach design thermal stress cycles unless the plant is designed to withstand the effects of the forced outages or that measures are taken to reduce the number of forced outages, possibly by adding additional transmission lines and greater level of protection.

+6.17.
+As a minimum, each offsite power supply should have the capacity and capability to power all electrical loads required to mitigate the consequences of all design basis accident and anticipated operational occurrences.

+6.18.
 Each offsite supply required for normal plant operation, start up and shutdown should have the additional capability to power the normal loads.

-- 6.19.
+6.19.
 At multi-unit sites, each unit should be connected to two off-site power supplies such that the technical safety objectives as defined in SSR-2/1, Ref.
-[1] are fulfilled simultaneously for all units. - 6.20.
-The off-site power supplies provided to meet this recommendation may be shared among two or more plants or units, or they may have separately dedicated circuits. - 6.21.
-For multi-unit sites, a single off-site power supply may be acceptable for some reactor designs if it is shown in the safety analyses report that it is sufficient with one off-site power connection. - 6.22.
+[1] are fulfilled simultaneously for all units.

+6.20.
+The off-site power supplies provided to meet this recommendation may be shared among two or more plants or units, or they may have separately dedicated circuits.

+6.21.
+For multi-unit sites, a single off-site power supply may be acceptable for some reactor designs if it is shown in the safety analyses report that it is sufficient with one off-site power connection.

+6.22.
 Where off-site supplies are shared between multiple units the ability to disconnect a unit should not affect the availability of off-site supply to any other units.